 The fees shown above are the annual tuition and college fees for this course for entry in the stated academic year; for courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.

 Tuition and college fees are payable each year for the duration of your fee liability (your fee liability is the length of time for which you are required to pay tuition and college fees).

 For more information about tuition fees, college fees and fee liability, please see the Fees section of this website.
 EU applicants should refer to our dedicated webpage for details of the implications of the UK’s plans to leave the European Union.

-Please note that this course requires that you attend in Oxford for teaching in the first year, when you are studying for the PGDip in Diplomatic Studies.
-The second year is non-residential.
-As part of your course requirements, you will need to choose a dissertation topic.
-Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses and research expenses.
+Please note that this course requires that you attend in Oxford for teaching, and you may incur additional travel and accommodation expenses for this.
+Further, as part of your course requirements, you will need to choose a dissertation, a project or a thesis topic.
+Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.